dushmanta05/laravel-gemini/README.md

     php artisan migrate
     ```

+8. Start the development server

+    ```
+    php artisan serve
+    ```

 ## API & Usage

-This project includes a centralized GeminiController with multiple routes and methods for:
+This project includes a centralized _GeminiController_ with multiple routes and methods for:

 -   **Prompting** - Basic text generation with Gemini